For further details including instructions for how to make enrollment changes in CalCentral, please click on the title

-Important Notice: You are responsible for dropping any and all classes you do not wish to attend before the refund deadline to receive refund of to prevent being charged for the dropped class.
+You are responsible for dropping any and all enrolled and/or waitlisted classes you do not wish to attend before the refund deadline to receive a refund or prevent being charged for the dropped class.
 Students are not automatically dropped from a class for failure to attend (there is no “instructor drop in the summer term).

 Dropping All Classes (Canceling and Withdrawing)

-What is Cancellation: Cancellation means dropping all classes in all sessions before the cancellation deadline of your first session.
+What is Cancellation: Cancellation means dropping all enrolled and/or waitlisted classes in all sessions before the cancellation deadline of your first session.
 All tuition and other fees will be refunded.
 The $25 Application Fee for non-UC visiting students is strictly non-refundable even if a student cancels or withdraws from Summer Sessions.
 The International Service Fee will not be refundable once the I-20 has been issued.